filippo-santoliquido/filippo-santoliquido.github.io/_pages/about.md

     caption: "Tramonto dal rifugio Gniffetti (3 647 m)"
 ---

-Welcome!
-I am an astrophysicist exploring the evolution of gravitational-wave sources across cosmic time.
-Currently, I work as a researcher at the [Gran Sasso Science Institute (GSSI)](https://www.gssi.it/) in L'Aquila (Italy).
+Hi!
+I'm an astrophysicist exploring the Universe through gravitational waves.
+I currently work as a postdoctoral researcher at the [Gran Sasso Science Institute (GSSI)](https://www.gssi.it/) in L'Aquila, Italy.

 In this website, you can find: